rysharprules/Rython/README.md

 ### Else Statements

 The code block of an `if` statement can, optionally, be followed by an `else` statement.
-The `else` acts as a counterpart to the `if` — it will be executed exactly when the `if` statement's condition is False.
+The `else` acts as a counterpart to the `if` — it will be executed exactly when the `if` statement's condition is `False`.
 An `else` statement doesn't have its own condition, because it relies entirely on the resolution of the `if` condition.

 An `else` statement simply consists of the keyword `else` and a colon, and then a code block starting on the next line.